BEST Restorative Alternative Response

 Curriculum outline

-The goal the Best Restorative Alternative Response Program is to build connection with participants and create the conditions where a process of growth and accountability can occur.
+The goal the Best Restorative Alternative Response Program is to create the conditions that facilitate a process of growth and accountability.
 Participants progress through three distinct phases:

-• During this phase, Facilitators prioritize building trust and connection with the participant, modeling storytelling and vulnerability, creating a judgment-free environment and asking questions that will elicit honest responses.
+This phase focuses on building trust and connection with the participant, creating an open environment and asking questions that will elicit honest responses, as well as modeling healthy forms of relationship and communication .

-• During this phase, facilitators will help participants understand that they do not exist in isolation but are connected to the broader community through their relationships with others.
+This phase focuses on helping participants understand that they do not exist in isolation, but are connected to the broader community through their relationships.
+Participants will also begin to recognize how their choices impact others.